Keep Up With McLean!

 In addition to the physical exhibits, the public was invited to join in mental health-related talks.
 Topics included “A Parent’s Guide to Technology and Mental Health,” “Educating the Educators about Brain Health,” and “Bullying: The Lasting Impact.”

-Through partnerships with McLean’s international collaborators, such as the NSV Foundation and the Nehru Science Center, McLean is delivering on its pledge to improve access to high-quality psychiatric care, research, and education by educating the world.
+Through partnerships with McLean’s international collaborators, such as the NSV Foundation and the Nehru Science Centre, McLean is delivering on its pledge to improve access to high-quality psychiatric care, research, and education by educating the world.

 The Dr. N.S.
 Vahia Foundation is an NGO named after the late Dr. N.S.
 Vahia (1916-2007).
 The foundation endeavors to enhance neuropsychiatry in India.
 The importance of focusing on mental illness and mental health is underscored by the WHO data that reveals that disability induced by mental illness surpasses disability due to any other physical illness, including cardiac illness or cancer.
 The Dr. N.S.
 Vahia Foundation has been conducting teaching programs for clinicians and students of psychiatry in Maharashtra since the year 2008.

-Nehru Science Center is one of four national science centers in India.
+Nehru Science Centre is one of four national science centers in India.
 As a part of its activities, the center organizes regular extensive science education programs.
 It is visited by more than 700,000 people annually.
 Close to 1.2 million school children alone have participated in the activities of the center.
 The NSC incorporates innovative ways to communicate science to enhance public understanding of science and spread scientific literacy.